Md-MozammilAshraf/age-calculator/README.md

 - Open index.html in your preferred browser
 - Enter your date of birth in the input field in the format of "MM/DD/YYYY"
 - Click on "Calculate" button to see your age in years, months, weeks, and days

+# Contribution
+This project is open for contributions.
+If you find a bug or want to add a new feature, feel free to create a pull request.